-At Defence Studies, we are proud of our thriving community of research students who enhance our research community and culture.
+At Defence Studies, we are proud of our thriving body of research students who enhance our research community and culture

 In addition, we offer tremendous expertise across a range of non-military subject areas such as regional and area studies, international security organisations, gender, war and violence, domestic and international terrorism, peacebuilding, political economy, and ethics.
 Such breadth of research offers our students the intellectual tools to expand and enhance their knowledge and understanding of all aspects of conflict, defence, security, and strategy.

 We attract studentships from a variety of sources, including the ESRC and the AHRC, as well as the MacArthur Foundation, the UK Ministry of Defence and the US Department of Defense.
 We also offer studentships funded directly by the department.
 Our research students are supported through their affiliation with a number of research groups and themes, which sponsor seminars and provide opportunities for interaction with established researchers.

 My advisor has been consistently engaged and attuned to my progress, his guidance for the project has made it more relevant and topical.
 My experience working with him has been exceptional.
 I truly appreciate the opportunity to be at King's